 In 2004, Eric Stecker rejoined the Berger team; and with over a decade of Walt’s training and direct guidance, Eric put Berger Bullets on a path to regain its reputation as the gold standard for rifle bullet manufacturing within the entire bullet making industry.
 Tragically, also in 2004, Eunice succumbed to a brain tumor, preventing her from witnessing how her foresight and dedicated efforts would result in what Berger Bullets has become today.

-Today, Berger Bullets continues to grow its operation in Fullerton, California under the ownership of the Sheeks family and the guidance of Walt, Eric, Bryan Litz and David Hamilton.
+Berger Bullets continues to grow its operation under the ownership of The Nammo Group and the guidance of Walt, Eric, Bryan Litz and David Hamilton.
 Bryan Litz is an accomplished aeronautics engineer with a lifelong passion for small arms projectiles.
 He joined the Berger team in 2008.
 Bryan has written several books on external ballistics and is regarded as the top expert in this field.
 David is Walt’s grandson and former Production Manager of the Phoenix, Arizona operation.
 David rejoined the Berger team in 2010 and has taken Berger’s day-to-day production quality standards to new heights.
 Together, the management group has built a highly trained and skilled team who daily produce the most consistent, Match Grade* rifle bullets in the world and also provide world class service to those who resell and shoot Berger Bullets.